 Piano Lab: C-5.154

 The Piano lab, located in the Music Building, features 15 Yamaha Clavinova digital pianos, Keynote Visualizer, and headsets which allow the instructor to work with each student individually throughout the piano class.

 Small Ensemble Room: C-5.122

 The Small Ensemble Room in the Monte Blue Music Building is used by several of our small instrumental ensembles for rehearsals such as woodwind ensemble, string quartet, and jazz combo throughout the year.
 It also features both an organ and harpsichord.
 The 2002 Harpsichord is a French double in the style of Austrian born Benoist Stehlin (1732-1774), a builder in the golden era of French harpsichord manufacturing.
 It contains two 8 foot stops, a four foot stop, a buff stop, and 61 notes, transposing.
 The harpsichord was purchased through the Harpsichord Clearing House in Rehoboth, Massachusetts with funds from the San Jacinto College Discretionary Budget of 2009.
 It was built in 2002 by Paul Kennedy of Danville, Indiana who has been designing harpsichords since 1959.

 Jan Corbin Recital Hall: C-5.151

 Corbin Recital Hall is the primary performance venue for the SJCC music department.
 It is located in the Monte Blue Music Building and seats just over 200.
 Concerts, recitals, and other events are held here throughout the semester featuring performances by SJCC students and faculty as well as other featured artists.
-The recital hall is also home to the department’s Steinway model D concert grand piano.
+The recital hall is also home to a Westbrook Johannus Ecclesia organ and the department’s Steinway model D concert grand piano.